aglorenz/Download-Repository-Utility/README.md

 * Output content can be scrolled by hovering the mouse and scrolling the wheel.

 ### DRU.log:
-* This file contains more details from the most recent download.
+* This file contains behind-the-scenes details from the last download to help with debugging.

 ### Housecleaning:
 * User will need to manually close the File Explorer Window after each download.